glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

     #Bit of a cheat code to copy a file over before using it.
     \tools\PsExec.exe \\DESKTOP-132B1OL,RemoteMachine -d -f -c \Tools\RawCopy.exe

   What does this do?
 PsExec will copy \Tools\RawCopy.exe to the c:\Windows folder of DESKTOP-132B1OL and try to run it.
 Same with RemoteMachine.
-RawCopy needs all sorts of command line options so it will fail BUT the tool has be in place.
+RawCopy needs all sorts of command line options so it will gracefully exit BUT the tool has be in place.
 Why didn't i use the **-c** switch?
 I'll show you:

     \tools\PsExec.exe \\DESKTOP-132B1OL,RemoteMachine -d cmd /c c:\Windows\RawCopy.exe /FileNamePath:C:0 /OutputPath:"\\vmware-host\Shared Folders\Evidence\" /OutputName:^%computername^%-$MFT